PeterGrillot/figma-fetch/README.md

 # figma-fetch

-Fetch Figma File artboard as JSON.
+Fetch Figma File artboard as JSON then writes to ts and outputs muiTheme.
 You will need to organize/tweak `index.js` if your artboard looks different than the example shown below.

 ### Install